Where is the 11th Street Bridge Park?

 Transforming old bridges into new civic spaces

-We have had nearly 200 meetings with nearby community residents, business owners and government leaders soliciting programming ideas.
+We have had over 450 meetings with nearby community residents, business owners and government leaders soliciting programming ideas.
 The community has asked for: an environmental education center, performance spaces, public art that tells the rich history of the region, inclusive play spaces, urban agriculture, and kayak & canoe launches.
-All of these ideas will be incorporated into the nationwide design competition.
+All of these ideas have been incorporated into our amazing design by OMA+OLIN.

 Keep Up to Date